 - Morning Glory

-Why They Are Bad: These plants tend to out-compete other desired plants and also use up finite resources like water, nutrients, space, and light
+Weeds are plants that tend to out-compete other desired plants and use up finite resources like water, nutrients, space, and light.

 - Always try to pull weeds before they go seed after flowering.

 - Actually, try to pull or remove them before they even flower so you don’t run the risk of them seeding.